-The CNC-II (2nd Implementation) Project’s purpose is to further streamline the crop nutrient supply chain by implementing industry defined business processes, functions and electronically connecting using an industry standard set of messaging tools and web services with companies that did not participate in the original CNC project.
+The Crop Nutrition Council sponsored a connectivity project CNC (Crop Nutrient Connectivity) in 2006-2008 with 4 suppliers and 4 distributors.
+CNC-II (2nd Implementation) Project’s purpose is to further streamline the crop nutrient supply chain by implementing industry defined business processes, functions and electronically connecting using an industry standard set of messaging tools and web services with companies that did not participate in the original CNC project.
 Project participants will utilize and leverage the implementation tools and standards developed by AgGateway and implemented by the original CNC Project participants.
 CNC-II participants will increase efficiencies and reduce the cost of doing business by using a proven approach already in use in the Crop Nutrient industry.